alloy-rs/book/vocs/docs/pages/migrating-to-core-1.0/sol!-changes/improving-function-return-types.md

+---
+description: Improvements to function return types by removing the need for _0 field access in Alloy 1.0
+---

 ## Improving function call return types

 With the inclusion of [core#855](https://github.com/alloy-rs/core/pull/855) return values of function calls with a _singular_ value is more intuitive and easier to work with.